 Is this leg lock legal under IBJJF rules?
 How about this position?
 To tell you the truth, I am getting sick of having to figure out answers to these two questions.
-It is not due to the fact that the IBJJF has a restrictive set of rules.
+It is not because the IBJJF has a restrictive set of rules.
 I’m ok about it and understand their reasoning.
 What really annoys me is the ambiguity of rules.
 It seems that certain leg locking positions are so complex, even the referees don’t know where to place them.
 After talking to a few referees I only ended up more confused about what is allowed.
 Of course, the Danaher Death Squad came to the rescue.
 Gordon Ryan recently clarified one of the top positions and how it stands with the IBJJF.
 And now we have the perfect and very legal BJJ foot lock from there!

 There is no modern BJJ without leg locks.
 By now, even the most hardcore leg lock haters have accepted that fact.
 However, while in training anything goes, with mutual consent, of course, competition is different.
 It is not easy to train your leg lock game and only be allowed to use a small portion of it.
 If competition is your goal, then you must polish it up and play by the rules.
 The good news is, that this can be done.
-The bad news is, that you still might end up on the wrong side of a referees decision.
+The bad news is, that you still might end up on the wrong side of a referee’s decision.
 And it all comes down to which BJJ foot lock you decide to use.

 The trouble with organizations like the IBJJF and the UAJJF remains the same as it was even before leg locks exploded on the scene.
 Both organizations have probably overly elaborate rulesets that confuse even those that need to uphold them.
 This can make two virtually identical tournament performances have many different outcomes.
 While a certain BJJ foot lock might win you one tournament, it may get you DQed in the next.
 When you consider that both tournaments are under the same rules, you get the point I’m trying to make.
 The solution is a simple one – make sure you stay away from grey zones.
 Sounds easy in theory, but practice does prove to be more difficult.